 The Best Voice Recorder

 Our AssessmentBryan Gardiner provides a comprehensive roundup of the digital audio recorder market for TheWirecutter.com.
 The piece covers most budget-priced voice recorders available -- with price points of less than $100 -- and there is strong emphasis on clarity and value.

 Digital Voice Recorders

 by Contributors to Amazon.com

-Our AssessmentAmazon.com's users are eager to review and rate the products they've purchased, making it a good spot to track down consumer consensus on the latest digital voice recorders.
-While some digital audio recorders attract only a handful of comments, others receive lots, and in some cases hundreds of reviews.
-Like most user-review sites, the quality of the feedback can vary.
+Our AssessmentAmazon.com's users are eager to review and rate the products they've purchased, making it a good spot to track down consumer opinions about digital voice recorders.
+While some digital audio recorders attract only a handful of comments, others receive lots, in some cases hundreds, of reviews.
+As with most user review sites, the quality of the feedback can vary.
 Some reviews are highly detailed, others a line or two at best.